 Agnieszka Legutko

-She is currently focusing on creating an online database of Yiddish teaching materials, Yiddish digital platforms, such as Mapping Yiddish New York and The Grosbard Project, and is completing a manuscript exploring the trope of dybbuk possession in modern Jewish cultures.
-She is the author of Krakow’s Kazimierz: Town of Partings and Returns, a historical guidebook to the Jewish Quarter of Krakow (in English and Polish 2004, 2009), and her publications have appeared in several journals and essay collections on Yiddish literature and Culture, such as Cwiszn, Bridges, Lilith, and Jewish Quarterly.
-She is an affiliate faculty member of the Institute for Israel and Jewish Studies and the Harriman Institute for Russian, Eurasian and East European Studies, both at Columbia University.
+She is completing her first monograph exploring the trope of dybbuk possession and trauma in transnational modern Jewish cultures.
+She is the author of Krakow’s Kazimierz: Town of Partings and Returns, a historical guidebook to the Jewish Quarter of Krakow (in English and Polish 2004, 2009), and her publications have appeared in several journals and essay collections on Yiddish literature and Culture, such as CwisznBridgesLilith, and Jewish Quarterly.

-She teaches courses in Yiddish language on elementary, intermediate, and advanced levels, as well as courses in Yiddish literature and culture such as "Magic and Monsters in Yiddish Literature," "Gender and Sexuality in Yiddish Literature," "Yiddish Autobiography," and "Memory and Trauma in Yiddish Literature."
+She teaches courses in Yiddish language on elementary, intermediate and advanced levels, as well as in Yiddish literature and culture, such as Magic and Monsters in Yiddish Literature, Gender and Sexuality in Yiddish Literature, Life Writing in Yiddish Literature: Autobiography, Memoir, or Fiction?, and Memory and Trauma in Yiddish Literature.

 Selected publications: